rebas777/SE_CG_hw1/README.md

 # SE_CG_hw1
+#a ball
-a ball\njumping when left mouse button clicked\ncan be replaced by other .obj models(naive loader)
+#jumping when left mouse button clicked
+#can be replaced by other .obj models(naive loader)